Escape of Charles II: Attempt to escape via Bristol

 The party reached Wootton Wawen where cavalry of the New Model Army had gathered outside the inn.
 Here John and Withy Petre went ahead of the party.
 The King, Jane Lane and Henry Lascelles with great coolness rode through the troops.
-The party then continued through Stratford-upon-Avon, and on to Long Marston where they spent the night of 10 September at the house of John Tomes, another relation of Jane's.
+The party continued through Stratford-upon-Avon, and on to Long Marston where they spent the night of 10 September at the house of John Tomes, another relation of Jane's.
 Here, in keeping with his guise as a servant, the cook put him to work in the kitchen winding up the jack used to roast meat in the fireplace.
-Charles was clumsy at this, and the cook angrily asked him, "What countryman are you that you know not how to wind up a jack?"
+Charles was clumsy at this, and the cook asked him, "What countryman are you that you know not how to wind up a jack?"
 Charles excused himself by saying that as the son of poor people he so rarely ate meat that he did not know how to use a roasting jack.
 His story was accepted and he was not identified.

-On 11 September they continued through Chipping Campden and then to Cirencester, where they spent the night.
-The next morning they travelled on to Chipping Sodbury and then to Bristol, arriving at Leigh Court, the Nortons' residence in Abbots Leigh, late on the afternoon of 12 September.
+On 11 September they continued through Chipping Campden and on to Cirencester, where they spent the night.
+The next morning they travelled on to Chipping Sodbury and then to Bristol, arriving at Leigh Court, the residence of George and Ellen Norton in Abbots Leigh, late on the afternoon of 12 September.
 The Nortons remained unaware of the King's identity during his three-day stay.
-However, the butler, Pope, who had formerly been a Royalist soldier, immediately recognised him.
+However, the butler, Pope, who had been a Royalist soldier, immediately recognised him.
 Charles confirmed his identity to Pope, who later admitted Wilmot into the house unobserved.
 Pope also attempted to find a ship for the King at the port of Bristol, but discovered none would be sailing to France for another month.
 While at Abbots Leigh, Charles deflected suspicion by asking a servant, who had been in the King's personal guard at the Battle of Worcester, to describe the King's appearance and clothing at the battle.
 The man looked at Charles and said, "The King was at least three fingers taller than [you]".

 Since no ships were to be found, Pope suggested the King find refuge at the home of Colonel Francis Wyndham, another Royalist officer, who lived forty miles away in the village of Trent near Sherborne on the Somerset/Dorset border.
 The Wyndham family were known to both Wilmot and Charles, as the daughter of the King's old nurse had married the elder Wyndham brother Edmund.
 Charles and Wilmot decided to make for the south coast with Jane.
 However, Mrs Norton suddenly went into labour and bore a stillborn infant.
-As Jane could not now leave Abbots Leigh without raising suspicion, Pope forged a letter to Jane informing her of her father's serious illness and stating that she was immediately required at home.
+As Jane could not now leave Abbots Leigh without raising suspicion, Pope forged a letter to Jane informing her of her father's serious illness and stating that she was required at home.